instagibbs/bolts/XX-eltoo-peer-protocol.md

   - If it has sent `update_signed` on the other peer's turn without receiving `yield`:
     - MUST NOT consider that `update_signed` sent when setting `last_update_number`.
   - MUST set `update_psig` to the `last_update_number` channel state
-    update transaction's partial signature.
+    update transaction's partial signature created by the local node.
- - MUST set `next_nonce` to the nonce to be used for the next channel update partial signature.
+  - MUST set `fresh_nonce` to the newly generated nonce to be used for the next channel update partial signature.

 A receiving node:
+  - ???

-Upon reconnection when `channel_reestablish_eltoo` is exchanged by all channel peers:
+Upon reconnection when `channel_reestablish_eltoo` is exchanged by all channel peers a node:
+  - If both local and remote `last_update_number`s are 0:
+    - MUST retransmit `funding_locked`.
+  - otherwise:
+    - MUST NOT retransmit `funding_locked`.
+  - upon reconnection:
+    - MUST ignore any redundant `funding_locked` it receives.
   - If both local and remote `last_update_number`s are identical:
     - partial signature from the non-turn-taker can be applied to the turn-taker's transaction if not previously received before disconnect